 Canadian cellist, Tate Zawadiuk, is both chamber musician and soloist.
-When he was twelve years old, he had his debut as a soloist with the Vancouver Symphony Orchestra.
-He has also performed as a soloist with the Calgary Philharmonic Orchestra, the Vancouver Philharmonic, New Westminster Symphony, Richmond Symphony Orchestra, and Vancouver Youth Symphony Orchestra.
+Most recently, he performed as a soloist with James Ehnes and the Vancouver Symphony Orchestra for their Centennial Celebration Gala Concert.
+Mr. Zawadiuk has also performed as a soloist with the Calgary Philharmonic Orchestra, the Vancouver Philharmonic, New Westminster Symphony, Richmond Symphony Orchestra, and Vancouver Youth Symphony Orchestra.
 This past November, as one of the Canadian Music Competition’s 60th anniversary ambassadors, he performed the Tchaikovsky Rococo Variations with the Vancouver Academy of Music Orchestra with Ian Parker conducting.
 In February 2017, Mr. Zawadiuk was invited by Johannes Moser to perform cello ensemble repertoire at the Laguna Beach Playhouse.

 During his summers, Mr. Zawadiuk has attended many festivals and workshops including Norfolk Chamber Music Festival, St. Lawrence String Quartet Seminar, McGill International String Quartet Academy, ENCORE Chamber Music Festival, Morningside Music Bridge, and the Banff Centre for Performing Arts Masterclasses for Strings and Winds.
 In 2016, Mr. Zawadiuk received an Award of Excellence from the National Youth Orchestra of Canada and attended the Académie de Villecroze where he worked with Colin Carr.